Sub-

 Development of a generic process model

-The capacities of the future production systems should be considered as early as the engineering stage so that, for example, the management shells of a wire harness can be compared with the management shells of the relevant factories.
+The capacities of the future production systems should be considered as early as the engineering stage so that, for example, the Asset Administration Shell of a wire harness can be compared with the Asset Administration Shell of the relevant factories.

-A generic architecture model also needs to be generated to illustrate how the various management shells of the different IT systems can be linked.
+A generic architecture model also needs to be generated to illustrate how the Asset Administration Shell of various IT systems can be linked.

 Work status